-- errors during initialization of the MediaSynchroniser (see initMediaSynchroniser() and initSlaveMediaSynchroniser() methods in clause 8.2.3.2.2); - errors of media objects representing the master media (see clause 9.7.1); - unavailability of the timeline for the master media (see clause 9.7.3); - errors in communication with a master terminal using the protocols defined in DVB Bluebook A167ETSI TS 103 286-2 [47], when acting as a slave terminal (see clauses 13.6.3 and 13.8.3); - the master media stream not being in a suitable state to participate in synchronization, including the media stream transitioning to a stopped, unrealised or finished state or as a consequence of the media source being reloaded (see clause 9.7.1); - the MediaSynchroniser being replaced after it has been initialized because another MediaSynchroniser has subsequently been initialized (see initMediaSynchroniser() and initSlaveMediaSynchroniser() methods in clause 8.2.3.2.2). - NOTE 2: With the exception of the first cause listed above, these causes of permanent errors can occur at any time while inter-device of multi-stream synchronization is being performed.
+- errors during initialization of the MediaSynchroniser (see initMediaSynchroniser() and initSlaveMediaSynchroniser() methods in clause 8.2.3.2.2); - errors of media objects representing the master media (see clause 9.7.1); - unavailability of the timeline for the master media (see clause 9.7.3); - errors in communication with a master terminal using the protocols defined in ETSI TS 103 286-2 [47], when acting as a slave terminal (see clauses 13.6.3 and 13.8.3); - the master media stream not being in a suitable state to participate in synchronization, including the media stream transitioning to a stopped, unrealised or finished state or as a consequence of the media source being reloaded (see clause 9.7.1); - a call to removeMediaObject is used to remove the master media object from the MediaSynchroniser; - the MediaSynchroniser being replaced after it has been initialized because another MediaSynchroniser has subsequently been initialized (see initMediaSynchroniser() and initSlaveMediaSynchroniser() methods in clause 8.2.3.2.2).

+NOTE 2: With the exception of the first cause listed above, these causes of permanent errors can occur at any time while inter-device of multi-stream synchronization is being performed.
 They do not only occur as an immediate effect of method calls by the application.